marco-amorim/people-manager/README.md

 _Backend_:

 - Make sure you have Java 8 installed
+- Inside the `backend` folder execute the command `mvn clean install` to install all the dependencies
-- Open the backend folder in your favorite IDE and execute the project
+- Open the `backend` folder in your favorite IDE and execute the project